end2endzone/AnyRtttl/README.md

 The original Nokia RTTTL specification defines the note format as `[<duration>] <note> [<scale>] [<special-duration>] <delimiter>`, which implies that the dot should appear after the optional `<scale>` character.

-However, the official example of the _Simpsons_ ringtone included in the specification, place the dot before the scale character (e.g., `g.6` instead of `g6.`).
+However, the official example of the _Simpsons_ ringtone included in the specification, place the dot before the scale character (e.g., `c.6` and `g.6` instead of `c6.` and `g6.`).
 This inconsistency suggests that both placements were accepted by early Nokia implementations, and parsers should be tolerant of either ordering when interpreting RTTTL strings.

 Example: `Simpsons:d=4,o=5,b=160:32p,c.6,e6,f#6,8a6,g.6,e6,c6,8a,8f#,8f#,8f#,2g`.